 died.
 Born in 1800, Buzacott was sent to the South Seas in 1827.
-He was stationed at Tahiti, at Rarotonga.
-With John Williams and Charles Pitman he translated the Bible into the language
+He was stationed at Tahiti, then at Rarotonga.
+With John Williams and Charles Pitman he translated the Bible into the

 - September 21, 1992 -- Islamic gunmen hit Christian radio station DXAS in the Philippines, killing pastor-broadcaster Greg Happala and technician Greg Bacabis.

 - September 22, 1853 -- Charles Carter arrives in Ceylon as a missionary of the Baptist Missionary Society.
 He made such rapid progress in language study that he was able to preach his first sermon in Sinhalese at Biyanwila just four months after his arrival.

 - September 23, 1595 -- Led by Fray Juan de Silva, the Spanish begin an intensive missionary campaign in the North American southeast.
 In two years time, 1,500 Native Americans